 Deleting a Column

 Columns may be deleted from a table if they are no longer useful.
-Referencing foreign keys will need to be rebuilt after changing the column schema.

-To delete a column:
+- To delete a column:

 - 1. Select the column you want to delete.

-- Click Delete.
+- 2. Click Delete.

 - 3. Click Confirm.
+The Delete column confirmation dialog box appears.